 Autoregressive models: GPT and its variants

-Autoregressive models have become a cornerstone in modern natural language processing (NLP), particularly with the advent of Generative Pre-trained Transformers (GPT).
+Autoregressive models have become a cornerstone in modern NLP, particularly with the advent of GPT.
 This section explores the fundamental principles of autoregressive models, examines the architecture and functionality of GPT and its variants, and explores their applications and advancements.

-Introduction to Autoregressive Models

 Autoregressive models predict future values in a sequence based on past values.
 In the context of NLP, these models generate text by predicting the next word in a sequence given the preceding words.
 This sequential dependency is a key characteristic of autoregressive models, allowing them to produce coherent and contextually relevant text.

-Generative Pre-trained Transformers (GPT)
+Generative Pre-trained Transformers

 GPT, developed by OpenAI, is a prime example of an autoregressive model that has advanced text generation capabilities.
 The architecture of GPT is based on the Transformer model introduced by Vaswani et al. [15], which utilizes self-attention mechanisms to efficiently manage dependencies across sequences.

-Architecture of GPT

 The GPT architecture includes multiple layers of transformer blocks, each holding a multi-head self-attention mechanism and a position-wise fully connected feed-forward network.
 The self-attention mechanism enables the model to weigh the importance of different words in the input sequence, capturing long-range dependencies in a more efficient way than traditional RNNs or LSTMs.

-Variants of GPT
+Variants of GPT are as follows:

 GPT-2: An enhanced version of GPT, equipped with more layers and parameters, can generate more coherent and contextually appropriate text.
 GPT-2 demonstrated significant improvements in various natural language processing (NLP) tasks, including text completion, translation, and summarization.
 [26].